timescale/docs/api/topn.md

 type, `topn` uses the `ty` parameter to specify the data type of the output.
 `ty` must be an object, so it must be an actual example of the data type rather than the name of the type.
 For example, for integer output, use `0::INTEGER`.
-Don't use `NULL::<TYPE>` as the example value.
+Don't use `NULL::&lt;TYPE&gt;` as the example value.
 The function doesn't work correctly with a `NULL` example.
 </highlight>